 1. Medical Abortion

 In this, prescribed medicines are used to stop foetal development.
-Tablets containing mifepristone and methotrexate are generally recommended.
+Tablets containing mifepristone and misoprostol are generally recommended.
 They must be taken one after the other with a short interval.
 After this, uterine contractions take place and lead to the expulsion of the foetus.
 It’s accompanied by bleeding that can last up to two weeks.
 You may have to visit your doctor thrice during this period to verify the progress of the abortion.

 Who Shouldn’t Go for Medical Abortion?